joshbruce/fourth-earth-raw/public/content.md

 ### Dice pools

-Dice pools further adjust the probability of success for a given action.
+Dice pools adjust probability of success for a given action based on skill proficiency, tools used, and other similar modifiers.

-A level 1 challenge has a 50 percent probability of success.
-If the dice pool has 2 dice instead of 1 the probability of success becomes 75 percent.

-Adding dice is done through skill ranks related to a given action, tool, or both.
-Therefore, the dice pool is 1 base die, plus the number of ranks in a skill, plus the number of ranks in a tool, plus any additions you decide to add.
+Consider a difficulty 2, which is a 1/2 probability of success, using a dice pool of 2, which makes the probability 3/4.
+Or, consider a difficulty 20, which is a 1/20, 2 dice in the pool, becomes (just under) a 1/10.

+Adding dice in Fourth Earth RAW is done through ranks in skills, tools, or both.
+You may decide to other ways for dice to be added to (or subtracted from) the pools.
+(See "Skill and tools" section.)

-It's recommended that the number of dice in a pool not surpass 5.
+There is always one die in the pool; it's recommended dice pools not surpass 5.

-More than 5 and the pool starts becoming unmanageable and crosses the point of diminishing returns.
-5 dice in a pool for a level 1 challenge results in a roughly 97 percent chance of success.
-To overcome the last 3 percent requires doubling the pool (10 dice).
-It took 4 dice to go from 50 percent to 97 percent and another 5 to go from 97 to 99.9.
+More than 5 and the pool becomes physically harder to manage and tends to cross the point of diminishing returns.

+Using percentages should make this easier to illustrate.
+A difficulty 2 has a 50 percent chance of success.
+With 5 dice in the pool, that becomes roughly 97 percent.
+To get to a 99.9 percent chance of success requires another 5 dice.
+First 5 is a 47 percent gain while 10 is a 49.9 percent gain from the starting point.

-There may be instances where larger dice pools may seem to make sense.
-Consider a challenge level 7 action with a dice pool of 5, probability of success is roughly 23 percent; if the pool had 10 dice it would be a 40 percent chance.
-However, maybe for a super human the challenge level isn't 7, maybe it's a 5, which would also be a 40 percent chance with only 5 dice in the pool.
+For cases where a larger pool might feel like the "right" answer, consider adjusting the difficulty.
+Consider a difficulty 20 with 5 dice in the pool, which is roughly a 23 percent chance of success.
+If the pool had 10 dice, it would be a 40 percent chance, which is roughly a difficulty 5 with 5 dice in the pool; the margin of difference is less than 1 percent.

-For details on ranks see the "Skills and tools" section.
+It is recommended players (and narrators) determine the maximum dice pool size up front, then:

+1. subtract one for the base pool and
+2. split the remainder between skill ranks, tool ranks, and any other ways the dice pool might increase.

 ## Movement

 Fourth Earth RAW is not opinionated when it comes to movement beyond creating a desirable experience for those involved.
-In the type of games most likely to use Fourth Earth RAW, there's a spectrum for space-time.
+In the type of games most likely to use Fourth Earth RAW, there's a spectrum for space-time and a desire to compress the mundane.

 One end of this spectrum is real time simulation; a minute in-game is a minute in-real-life, a mile in-game is a mile in-real-life.
 We might see the other end as battle simulation and tends to feel more like playing chess; players may take hours to move and may have conversations their characters couldn't in the heat of battle (arguably could be referred to as "metagaming").